 Pros:

-• 12-pack provides thorough coverage of a standard kitchen area
+- 12-pack provides thorough coverage of a standard kitchen and surrounding areas

 Cons: